Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 What meaning can you get out of the poem?
 Have you been directly influenced by it?
 Do you like the poet's approach - if yes say why, if no say why.

-7. Feeling - what effect has the poem had on you?
+What effect has the poem had on you?
 Have your feelings been stirred?
-Is the subject matter dear to your heart or is there something in the poem that makes you angry, sad, frustrated?
+Is the subject matter dear to your heart or is there something in the poem that makes you angry, sad or frustrated?

 Try to place yourself in the poet's shoes, or try to become one of the voices in the poem, and describe how you would feel.
 Highlight specific lines or phrases that interest you or are of key importance to the poem's emotional energy.